YaminiKandi/JavaScript/16 Arrays.md

 ```

 ### Dynamically creating a DOM Element for Array Elements:
-You can create any HTML DOM Element by using the method
+We can create any HTML DOM Element by using the method
    * document.createElement()

-You can add any HTML Element into DOM by using the methods,
+We can add any HTML Element into DOM by using the methods,
    * append()  [as Suffix]
    * prepend()  [as prefix]
    * appendChild() [as child Element of any parent]